mholmboe/minff/x2top_hack/README.md

 1. **Download and Copy/Overwrite**
    - Download Gromacs as you normally would do..
-   - Copy the modified version of x2top.cpp to gromacs-2025.3/src/gromacs/gmxpreprocess/x2top.cpp, ie overwrite the original version of x2top.cpp.
-Note that it likely works on other versions as well
+   - Copy the modified version of x2top.cpp to gromacs-2025.3/src/gromacs/gmxpreprocess/x2top.cpp, replacing the original version of x2top.cpp.
+Note that it likely works on other versions as well.
    - Copy the entire min.ff directory from this repo with all its forcefield files to gromacs-2025.3/share/top/.
-Can also be done after installation.
-Note that the diorectory comes with a generic example of a atomname2type.n2t file.
+This can also be done after installation.
+Note that this directory comes with a generic example of a atomname2type.n2t file, which you can edit to reflect your structures atomtypes.

 2. **Build and Install**:
-   - Do a normal installation of Gromacs
+   - Do a normal build and installation of Gromacs according to the Gromacs installation

 3. **Test the installation**:
    - Run gmx x2top -h.
 Does the instructions mention minff?
+If so, it likely works!
+If it does not work, make sure your installation protocoll does not involve downloadng a new Gromacs distribution (.tar) bundle, since it would overwrite the new and patched `gromacs-2025.3/src/gromacs/gmxpreprocess/x2top.cpp` file.

 ## Using `gmx x2top` with a Custom `atomname2type.n2t`